Dining in the Ardèche in the Rhone Alps

 View over the Gorges de l'Ardèche.

 Dining in the Ardèche introduces the visitor to a department that is virtually entirely agricultural and also one of France’s smallest departments.
-Chefs work with local produce and products and anything not available locally may be found next door in the Ardèche’s neighboring departments in the regions in of the Auvergne, Languedoc-Roussillon, and Provence-Alpes-Côte d'Azur.
-N.B.
-The Ardèche is just 180 km (112 miles) north to south and at its widest point 79 km (48 miles) from east to west.
-Despite the department's small size the visitor to the Ardèche does needs a car or at least a bicycle or a horse; the only public transport is buses and they are not always direct, there are no trains.
+Chefs work with local produce, and products and whatever is not available locally may be found next door in the Ardèche’s neighboring departments in the regions of the Auvergne, Occitanie, and Provence-Alpes-Côte d'Azur.
+Despite the department's small size, 180 km (112 miles) north to south and at its widest point 79 km (48 miles) from east to west, most visitors still need a car, or at least a bicycle or a horse; the only public transport is buses, and they are not always direct, there are no regular passenger train stations.

 Dining in the Ardèche:

-Assiette de Saucisson d’Ardèche Poêlée de Champignons Frais Melsat aux Chanterelles Croustillant d’Aubergine au Fromage de Chèvre Frais - A plate of Ardèche sausages lightly fried with fresh mushrooms and the local Melsat pork and egg sausage.
-All accompanied by Chanterelle mushrooms, crisply fried Aubergines (in the USA eggplant) and fresh goat’s cheese.
-Areilladou is the name of one of the best traditional fresh goat ‘s milk cheeses.
+Assiette de Saucisson d’Ardèche Poêlée de Champignons Frais Melsat aux Chanterelles Croustillant d’Aubergine au Fromage de Chèvre Frais - A plate of Ardèche dry-cured sausages with pan-fried fresh button mushrooms and the local Melsat (a pork, breadcrumb and egg sausage) accompanied by wild Chanterelle mushrooms, crispy eggplant (aubergine) and fresh goat's cheese.

 Ardèche sausages on sale.